Pei2tech/Django-Puput-Bulma-Blog/README.md

 Introduction
 ===========
-This demo program is based on [puput](https://github.com/APSL/puput "puput"), a Django app,  to handle the blog.
+This program is based on [puput](https://github.com/APSL/puput "puput"), a Django app,  to handle the blog.
 It also uses the [bulma](https://bulma.io/ "bulma") and Vanilla Javascript to replace the bootstrap4 and jquery that puput used for frondend.
 In order to support markdown, the package, [wagtail-markdown](https://github.com/torchbox/wagtail-markdown "wagtail-markdown"), should be installed.

 Technical background
 =================